radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 #### Adding a New Database Driver

 A list of drivers appears in the drop-down list box when you are defining a database data source.
 Only the drivers that are shown in green were installed with RadiantOne.
 The other driver names/syntaxes that appear in the drop-down list have been provided to save time.
-If you would like to use one of these drivers or to include a new JDBC driver, install the driver files in the <RLI_HOME>/lib/jdbc directory.
+If you would like to use one of these drivers or to include a new JDBC driver, upload the driver files.
 Restart the RadiantOne service and any open tools.
 During the creation of the database data source, if your driver type is listed in the drop-down list, select it and the syntax for the driver class name and URL is populated for you.
 Update the URL with the connection details for your database.
 If the drop-down list does not include your database driver type, you can leave this blank and manually type in the data source name, driver class name, driver URL, user and password.

 This information is saved in a file so you do not have to re-enter the same connection parameters every time you extract a schema from the same type of database.
-The name of the file is jdbcxml.xml, and it can be found in the directory <RLI_HOME>\<instance_name>.

 #### Configure Failover Servers